s6industries/project-x/project-x2/story/story_plan.md

 AS they float, the shards shrink into small polygons/cubes like crystals.
 As each shard shrinks into its center, it also grows a circle expanding from its center.
-The former shard, now as a small chromatic crystal, is embedded within the local circle that is a solid color. this chromatic prolygon embedded within a sphere = "protosoul"
+The former shard, now as a small chromatic crystal, is embedded within the local circle that is a solid color.
+(this chromatic polygon embedded within a sphere = "protosoul")

 That circle cycles through solid colors at a slower frequency than the universal canvas.
 Zoom out to see all the litte solid circles within the bigger circle, quickly blinking colors, and bouncing around among each other

-all the white sudden pops into many small chromatic circles. like cells multiplied
+so all the white has transformed into many small chromatic circles, like cells multiplied

 (the trees and the bees)